iliags/vole_vm/README.md

 An implementation of the virtual machine as specified in *Computer Science: An Overview (13th edition)* by Glenn Brookshear and Dennis Brylow.

+## Notes

+The [assembler](https://github.com/iliags/vole_vm/blob/main/src/assembler.rs) and the [virtual machine](https://github.com/iliags/vole_vm/blob/main/src/vole.rs) are self-contained, but they were constructed for use within this project.
+The VM has no dependencies, the assembler uses a `HashMap` for label resolution, and they both use the `rand` crate for tests.

 ## Building

 ### Desktop